FederatedAI/FATE/examples/federatedml-1.0-examples/README.md

 6. need_deploy: true or false.
 This field is used to specify whether the component need to deploy for online inference or not.
 This field just use for online-inference dsl deduction.

-### Step3: Define configuration for each specific component.
+### Step3: Define submit runtime configuration for each specific component.
 This config file is used to config parameters for all components among every party.
 1. initiator: Specify the initiator's role and party id
 2. role: Indicate all the party ids for all roles.